 Clinical Negligence (otherwise known as medical negligence) is the name given to legal cases or claims brought against medical professionals who have acted negligently.

 For a medical professional to have acted negligently they must have breached their Duty of Care to their patient.
 That breach must have then caused the patient actual harm.

-Medical claims can arise out of any medical treatment. this includes treatment received in accident and emergency, anaesthetics, cancer treatment, cardiology, general practice, keyhole surgery, obstetrics and gynaecology, orthopaedics, paediatrics, plastic surgery, psychiatry and much more.
+Medical claims can arise out of any medical treatment. this includes treatment received in accident and emergency, anesthetics cancer treatment, cardiology, general practice, keyhole surgery, obstetrics and gynaecology, orthopaedics, paediatrics, plastic surgery, psychiatry and much more.

-Doctors have been found to be in breach of their duty of care for failed or delayed diagnosis, delays in referring a patient to a specialist, failure to warn of risks in treatment, failure to obtain proper consent to treatment, and medication errors.
+Doctors have been found to be in breach of their duty of care for failed or delayed diagnosis, delays in referring a patient to a specialist, failure to warn of risks in treatment, failure to obtain proper consent for treatment, and medication errors.

 Why Make a Complaint

 Before considering legal action, it is always advisable to consider raising a complaint with the NHS or private practitioner.